Tuesday, December 26, 2023

 6.5/10

-INDIFFERENCE AS A FILM: My Quick Review of Bradley Cooper's MAESTRO
+THE WIFE STEALS THE SHOW: My Quick Review of Bradley Cooper's MAESTRO

 If someone were to ask me to define what kind of film would fall under the definition of "Oscar bait", I think that my answer would vary slightly from certain points over the years.